5 Ocean Documentaries Every Scuba Diver Should See

 Rob Stewart reveals an eye-opening (and sometimes eye-watering) reality of the threats shark face as populations are being decimated around the globe.
 At the age of twenty-two, while on an assignment to the Galapagos Islands, Rob discovered illegal longline fishing that was capturing and killing many sharks.
-He takes the audience on a powerful journey that leads to uncovering massive, illegal shark fining industry while also bringing perspective on misconceptions of sharks themselves.
+He takes the audience on a powerful journey that unfolds to uncover a massive, illegal shark fining industry while also bringing perspective on misconceptions of sharks themselves.

 Sharkwater went on to win more than 40 awards at top film festivals.
 It was one of the first documentaries to reveal the importance of sharks for the marine ecosystem, and how little is being done to protect them.

-Rob traveled through 12 countries and took four years to make this documentary.
-This film, along with help from the Sea Shepherd and Paul Watson led to actual change in affected countries.
+Rob took four years to make this documentary while traveling through a dozen countries.
+This film - along with help from the Sea Shepherd and Paul Watson - led to actual change in affected countries.
 We’re saddened that Rob lost his life to drowning in 2017 - his final film, Sharkwater Extinction, will be in theaters on October 5th this year.

 🎥 Mission Blue (2014)